 This course will help you critically assess issues and debates on social movements and interest groups in Canadian, North American and global politics.
 We will emphasize the different approaches and perspectives on interest groups and social movements with a particular focus on the academic and popular ways we can understand social movements.
 We will explore the many histories of social movements with an emphasis on the political practices that allow issues to mobilize the populace, become integrated in political systems or remain on the margins of political sensibility.
-This will include explorations of the civil rights movement, women's liberation movements, global social movements, corporate responsibility, human rights, political lobbying, and the role of think tanks, as well as specific movements on issues such as animal rights, AIDS, water rights, migration movements, religious movements, peace movements, fair trade and municipal issues.
+This will include explorations of the civil rights movement, women's liberation movements, global social movements, corporate responsibility, human rights, political lobbying, and the role of think tanks, as well as specific movements, peace movements, fair trade and municipal issues.
 By adopting a bottom-up approach this course encourages students to think about their own political participation and provides opportunities to engage students in their areas of interest, while relating political questions to individual choices and social issues.